FBI Criminal Investigative Division

-The Criminal Investigative Division (CID) is a division within the Criminal, Cyber, Response, and Services Branch of the Federal Bureau of Investigation.
-The CID is the primary component within the FBI responsible for overseeing FBI investigations of traditional crimes such as narcotics trafficking and violent crime.
+The Criminal Investigative Division (CID) is a division in the Criminal, Cyber, Response, and Services Branch of the Federal Bureau of Investigation.
+The CID is the primary component within the FBI responsible for overseeing FBI investigations of traditional crimes including narcotics trafficking and violent crime.

-The CID is the FBI's largest operational division, with 4,800 field special agents, 300 intelligence analysts, and 520 Headquarters employees.
-Following the September 11 terror attacks, the CID was dramatically restructured with a significant portion of its resources being diverted into the new FBI National Security Branch.
+The CID is the FBI's largest operational division with 4,800 field special agents, 300 intelligence analysts, and 520 employees in the headquarters.
+After the September 11 terror attacks, the CID was dramatically restructured with a significant portion of its resources being diverted into the new FBI National Security Branch.

 Leadership

-Headed by an FBI assistant director, the CID is responsible to the executive assistant director of the FBI Criminal, Cyber, Response, and Services Branch.

-The current CID Commander, Assistant Director Jose A. Perez.
+Headed by an FBI assistant director, the CID is led by the executive assistant director of the FBI Criminal, Cyber, Response, and Services Branch.
+The CID Commander is Jose A. Perez, the assistant director.

 Organization

 The CID's organizational structure was reorganized during FY 2004 by FBI leadership in an effort to better reflect current trends in criminal activity.